ucsdidea/deep_learning/README.md

 2. run the following commands in the terminal (type each line and hit enter):
     1. create a new Anaconda environment: ``conda create -n deeplearning python=3.5 numpy scipy matplotlib jupyter pip``
     2. activate the environment: ``activate deeplearning``
-    3. install TensorFlow: ``pip install --ignore-installed --upgrade https://storage.googleapis.com/tensorflow/windows/cpu/tensorflow-1.0.1-cp35-cp35m-win_amd64.whl``
-    4. install Keras: ``pip install --upgrade keras``
+    3. install TensorFlow and Keras: ``pip install --upgrade tensorflow keras``

 ### Linux